WtfJoke/setup-tectonic/README.md

   </a>
 </p>

-The `wtfjoke/setup-tectonic` action is a JavaScript action that sets up Tectonic in your GitHub Actions workflow by:
+The `wtfjoke/setup-tectonic` action is a JavaScript action that sets up [Tectonic](https://github.com/tectonic-typesetting/tectonic) in your GitHub Actions workflow by:

 - Downloading a requested version of Tectonic and adding it to the `PATH`.
 - (Optionally) downloading a requested version of Biber and adding it to the `PATH`.

 # :wrench: Usage

-This action can be run on `ubuntu-latest`, `windows-latest`, and `macos-latest` GitHub Actions runners (not on `ubuntu-18.04`).
+This action can be run on `ubuntu-latest`, `windows-latest`, and `macos-latest` GitHub Actions runners.

 The default configuration installs the latest version of Tectonic.
 The `GITHUB_TOKEN` is needed to query the Github Releases of `tectonic-typesetting/tectonic` to download tectonic.